kryvchenko/Kryvchenko/README.md

 # Hi, my name is Oleksandr Kryvchenko
 _________________
-## Passionate test automation specialist with extensive web development skills, and practical experience in functional and non-functional testing competent in using evaluation tools and defect tracking systems.
-Possesses a good understanding of the Software Development and Software Testing Life Cycles and knowledge of different SDLC models.
-Presents the ability to effectively respond to the changes of dynamic work processes within Agile methodologies.
+## As a passionate test automation specialist, I bring both my extensive web development skills and practical experience in functional and non-functional testing.
+My expertise in using evaluation tools and defect-tracking systems has allowed me to deliver high-quality software products.
+I have a solid understanding of Software Development and Software Testing Life Cycles.
+My ability to effectively respond to changing work processes within Agile methodologies sets me apart as a flexible and adaptable team player.

+In addition to my technical skills, I have honed my interpersonal and problem-solving skills through my previous work experiences in hospitality and sales.
+I am known for my excellent planning and organizational abilities, and my ability to effectively prioritize and manage multiple tasks.
+Whether working independently or as part of a team, I am committed to delivering results and exceeding expectations.
 _________________
 ### My linkedIn  <a href="https://www.linkedin.com/in/oleksandr-kryvchenko/" target="blank"><img align="center" src="https://cdn.iconscout.com/icon/free/png-64/linkedin-2752135-2284952.png" alt="Oleksandr Kryvchenko" height="30" width="30" /></a>